Skip to main content

 Temperature dependency of COP

 Heat pumps use electricity to efficiently extract heat from air or water.
+Refrigerators use heat pumps, for example, but buildings can use them for heating and cooling too.
 The ETM models three types of heat pumps:

-The coefficient of performance (COP) is influenced by the temperature of the source from which heat is extracted.
+The efficiency of a heat pump is called the coefficient of performance (COP) and is determined by the temperature of the source from which heat is extracted.

 Air-source heat pumps